SerikovMark/reverse-polish-notation-calculator/README.md

 4.0
 ```

-If you want to exit in any time of execution just type char `q` and press enter or use keyboard combination `Ctr + D`
+If you want to exit in any time of execution just type char `q` and press enter or close std input.

 ###Maven dependency
 If you installed application in .m2 directory or your nexus or analogue artifacts repository you can add it as maven